dimipapadeas/djibouti/README.md

 ### Point 15 - AWC real-time notifications

 1. Q: Is the central approach for real-time notifications the one we want for the PoC?
 A:

+2. Q: Real-time notification are about the existance of data, or they disseminate the data itself as well?
+A: